DreamFXX/CodeReviews.Console.Phonebook/ReadMe.md

 ### Main Steps that are yet to be implemented

   1. Add Category model to existing classes, connect Contacts to Categories   with a Foreign Key ✓
   2. Start implementing database CRUD operations for Contacts and Categories through Service class ✓
-  3. Create user interface
+  3. Create user interface ✓
-  4. Create validation for Phone numbers and Emails
+  4. Create validation for Phone numbers and Emails ✓
-  5. Handle Exceptions and possible Errors
+  5. Handle Exceptions and possible Bugs ✓
-  6. Handle possible null values
+  6. Handle possible null values ✓
+  7. Windthrough and implement a few try-catch blocks to add to applications stability ✓

 #### Additional things i experienced while developing this *simple* app

 - This was my first experience with Entity Framework Core and SQL Server together.
-I was frustrated, i didnt know how to fix all the bugs when i was trying to create an migration..
+I was frustrated, i didnt know how to fix all the bugs when I was trying to create the migration..
 I was asking myself "What am I doing wrong?"
-And then i got a solution, and learned a lot.
-The services and the migrations are a bit confusing, but once you get used to it, it becomes very simple..
-Thanks for your practices, It really sheds some light into my life right now.
-I appreciate all the work you do with the projects and the reviews!
+I got a solution, and learned a lot.
+I appreciate all the work you do with the projects and reviews!</p>

+#### Created with

+- VS 2022, VSCode
+- SQL Server
+- Entity Framework Core
+- Spectre Console

 -DreamFXX